 Helping Hands Grief Support Group:

-Christian based support for anyone bereaving the loss of a loved one (including death of a child, loss to homicide or suicide) through education, encouragement, counseling and understanding.
+Support for anyone bereaving the loss of a loved one (including death of a child, loss to homicide or suicide) through education, encouragement, counseling and understanding.
 Families welcome.
-Meets 1st and 3rd Monday 7-9pm.
-Fellowship Alliance Chapel, Log house behind church, 199 Church Rd, Medford.
-Call Wanda and George 609-953-7333 ext 309
+Meets every Monday 7-9pm except holidays.
+Fellowship Alliance Chapel, 199 Church Rd, Medford.
+Call Wanda and George 609-953-7333 ext 309 Meeting for 25 years.

 Living Through Suicide: